 The Hidden Beaches Of The Great Ocean Road Australia

-We have put together some of our favorite hidden gems along the way that not people know about.
+We have put together some of our favorite hidden gems along the way that not many people know about.

 Rivernook Beach

-On this road, you will an find a path the veers off of the Great Ocean Walk that will take you to this spectacular secluded beach.
+On this road, you will find a path the veers off of the Great Ocean Walk that will take you to this spectacular secluded beach.

 Milanesia Beach

-Milaneisa beach is a little more difficult to get to, but it certainly worth the walk.
+Milaneisa beach is a little more difficult to get to, but it is certainly worth the walk.
 You need to walk 14 kilometers (8.6 miles) to reach Milanesia Beach.

 Along the way, you pass through beautiful farmlands and rugged cliffs that lead to the breath-taking views of this spectacular area.